 Layton Construction is committed to providing a safe, drug-free workplace for all employees.
 This substance abuse policy applies to all Layton Construction, subcontractors of any tier, vendors, and any third-party employees (including management) working on or visiting the project.
-To ensure safe and productive working conditions are consistent with business necessity, Layton Construction prohibits the use, possession, or distribution on its premises, any of the following: alcoholic beverages, intoxicants, narcotics, illegal or unauthorized drugs or drug paraphernalia.
-Employees will not report for work under the influence of any illegal or unauthorized drug, alcoholic beverage, intoxicant, narcotic, or other controlled substance.
-This includes legally prescribed drugs and medicines, which may in any way adversely affect employee's working ability alertness and/or coordination, or which may adversely affect the safety of others on the job.
+To ensure safe and productive working conditions are consistent with business necessity, Layton Construction prohibits the use, possession, or distribution of any of the following on its sites and premises: alcoholic beverages, intoxicants, narcotics, illegal or unauthorized drugs or drug paraphernalia.
+Employees shall not report for work under the influence of any illegal or unauthorized drug, alcoholic beverage, intoxicant, narcotic, or other controlled substance.
+This includes legally prescribed drugs and medicines, which may in any way adversely affect an employee's working ability, alertness, or coordination, or which may adversely affect the safety of others on the job.